DaeLeonFlucas/osticket-prereqs/README.md

 <img src="https://imgur.com/wNBcanU.png" height="70%" width="70%" alt="Resources"/>
 </p>
 <p>
-After finishing, return to IIS and restart it again.
-Go to sites -> Default -> osTicket, and then on the right side of the IIS Manager window, click on 'Browse *:80'.
-This action will launch your web browser and show the osTicket installer.
+After finishing, reopen IIS and restart the service.
+Head to Sites, choose Default, then osTicket.
+On the right side of the IIS Manager, click on ‘Browse *:80’, which will launch your browser and bring up the osTicket installation screen.
 </p>
 <p>
 <img src="https://imgur.com/dWxMo7h.png" height="70%" width="70%" alt="Resources"/>